AI Security Guide

 Section 3: Architecting a Secure MLOps Pipeline

-A mature MLOps pipeline automates the entire journey of a model from code to production, embedding quality, reliability, and security checks at every stage.
-This requires extending traditional DevOps principles to accommodate the unique components of machine learning, namely data and models.
+A mature MLOps pipeline automates the entire journey.
+Code to production.
+Embedding quality, reliability, and security checks at every stage.

 3.1 The Pillars of MLOps: CI/CD/CT